GalacticQuasar/vibe-match/README.md

 2. **Install Dependencies**: Navigate into the project directory and install the necessary dependencies using your package manager.

-3. **Environment Variables**: Create a `.env.local` file in the root directory and add your Spotify credentials, including your client ID, client secret, and redirect URI.
+3. **Environment Variables**: Create a `.env.local` file in the root directory and add your Spotify development credentials, including your client ID, client secret, and redirect URI.

 4. **Start the Development Server**: Run the development server and open your browser to view the application.